GioF71/upmpdcli-docker/README.md

 ## Why

-I prepared this Dockerfile Because I wanted to be able to install upmpdcli easily on any machine (provided the architecture is amd64 or arm).
-Also I wanted to be able to configure and govern the parameter easily, maybe through a webapp like Portainer.
+I prepared this Dockerfile because I wanted to be able to install upmpdcli easily on any machine (provided the architecture is amd64 or arm).
+Also I wanted to be able to configure and govern the parameters easily, maybe through a webapp like Portainer.

 ## Prerequisites